tribixbite/awesome/README.md

 *   [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - Large Language Model Text Generation Inference
 *   [turboderp/exllamav2](https://github.com/turboderp/exllamav2) - A fast inference library for running LLMs locally on modern consumer-class GPUs
 *   [theroyallab/tabbyAPI](https://github.com/theroyallab/tabbyAPI) - An OAI compatible exllamav2 API that's both lightweight and fast
-*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Finetune Llama 3.3, Mistral, Phi, Qwen 2.5 & Gemma LLMs 2-5x faster with 80% less memory
+*   [unslothai/unsloth](https://github.com/unslothai/unsloth) - Finetune Llama 3.3, Mistral, Phi, Qwen 2.5 & Gemma LLMs 2-5x faster with 70% less memory
+*   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly (con)text to paste into any LLM
 *   [simonw/files-to-prompt](https://github.com/simonw/files-to-prompt) - Concatenate a directory full of files into a single prompt for use with LLMs
 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 *   [nrl-ai/llama-assistant](https://github.com/nrl-ai/llama-assistant) - AI-powered assistant to help you with your daily tasks, powered by Llama 3.2.
 It can recognize your voice, process natural language, and perform various actions based on your commands: summarizing text, rephasing sentences, answering questions, writing emails, and more.